aheil/devops/README.md

 Course-in-a-Box is built by [Peer 2 Peer University](https://www.p2pu.org) and shared under an MIT License.

 Course content ("Modules") are shared under a [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).

+# Using this template

+This is an customized template, used for several of my lectures.

+This template is also used a a remote to maintain changes for all course sites at a single repo.

+1. Create a course based on this template
+2. Add this repository as remote to the recently created course
+    ```shell
+    git remote add template git@github.com:aheil/course-in-a-box.git
+    ```
+3. Fetch the template
+    ```shell
+    git fetch template
+    ```